eklitzke/coin-ticker-mode/README.md

 # Emacs coin-ticker-mode

-This is an Emacs minor-mode that displays the price of Bitcoin, Ethereum, and other cryptocurrencies.
+This is an Emacs minor mode that can display a ticket with the price of Bitcoin, Ethereum, and other cryptocurrencies.
 Prices are fetched using the [CoinMarketCap](https://coinmarketcap.com/) ticker API, which supports nearly every cryptocurrency.